pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 py-execute-buffer-python2\.7-switch
 -----------------------------------
 Send buffer at point to Python2.7 interpreter.

+Switch to output buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-buffer-python2\.7-noswitch
 -------------------------------------
 Send buffer at point to Python2.7 interpreter.

+Keep current buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-buffer-python2\.7-dedicated
 --------------------------------------
-Send buffer at point to Python2.7 interpreter.
+Send buffer at point to Python2.7unique interpreter.

 py-execute-buffer-python2\.7-dedicated-switch
 ---------------------------------------------
-Send buffer at point to Python2.7 interpreter.
+Send buffer at point to Python2.7 unique interpreter and switch to result.

 py-execute-buffer-jython
 ------------------------